How much inflation can fiscal policy create? Separating household heterogeneity and liquidity: The quantitative 2-asset HANK model

 \subsubsection{Details on Sequence Space Perturbation}

-As already mentioned in the main text, in addition to the State Space perturbation method described above, I also use a Sequence Space linearization method \`a la \cite{auclertssj}, as its allows to flexibly expose the economy to various news shocks.
-This proves useful particular for the analysis in Section \ref{sec:postcov}: Firstly, the analysis in that Section requires the model to be able to handle a binding lower bound on the nominal interest rate.
+As already mentioned in the main text, in addition to the State Space perturbation method described above, I also use a Sequence Space linearization method \`a la \cite{auclertssj}, as its allows flexibly exposing the economy to various news shocks.
+This proves useful particular for the analysis in Section \ref{sec:filtering}: Firstly, the analysis in that Section requires the model to be able to handle a binding lower bound on the nominal interest rate.
 As already pointed out by \cite{mckayEtAl2021}, this can be achieved (relatively) easily in a Sequence space setting using news shocks.
 The idea is that if an aggregate shock would cause the central bank (CB) to violate the ELB in a certain number of periods, one can solve for a sequence of pre-announced monetary policy (news) shocks that would keep the economy at the ELB instead.
 The CB then enforces the ELB by announcing exactly these shocks.
-Secondly, the same feature of a sequence space solution makes it easy to consider different interest rules.
-This is because in a linearized model, those can similarly be imposed by announcing a suitable set of news shocks to the policy rule in place \citep{mckayEtAl2023_count}.\\ I obtain the Sequence Space Jacobians (SSJs) of the model's heterogeneous agent block as described in \cite{auclertssj}, although I rely on automatic differentiation instead of finite differences to ensure accuracy of the derivatives.
-For obtaining the general equilibrium SSJ's, I then build on the model representation proposed by \cite{bhandariEtAl2023}, which, for given Heterogeneous Agents SSJs, yields the GE SSJs as \cite{auclertssj}'s Directed Acyclical Graph (DAG) approach.\footnote{An example application for a simpler HANK model can be found under \url{https://mhaense1.github.io/SSJ_Julia_Notebook/SSJ_notebook_2.html}.} I use a truncation horizon of $T=500$ periods, as my 2-asset HANK model features relatively-long lived IRFs due to the presence of investment adjustment costs and shocks with quite high persistence.
+Secondly, the same feature of a sequence space solution makes it easy to consider different interest rate rules.
+This is because in a linearized model, those can similarly be imposed by announcing a suitable set of news shocks to the policy rule in place \citep{mckayEtAl2023_count}.